 The concerns were partially responsible for a quick turnaround in U.S. stocks after a sharp rally at the opening.
-Facebook and Apple posted their results after Wednesday's market close, and Apple's announcement of a large stock buyback and a stock split motivated buyers to jump into the most valuable U.S. company.
+Facebook and Apple posted their results after Wednesday's market close, and Apple's announcement of a large stock buyback and a stock split motivated buyers.

-Shares of Facebook were still up modestly on Thursday, while bellwethers Caterpillar, General Motors and Aetna also rose after results.
+Shares of Facebook and General Motors were down modestly on Thursday after initial gains following results, while bellwethers Caterpillar and Aetna remained higher after better-than-expected results.

-European stock markets rebounded from earlier weakness stemming from the Ukraine tensions on signs of a resurgence in corporate takeover activity.
-The pan-European FTSEurofirst 300 index, which hit a near 6-year high of 1,355.29 points earlier this month, closed up 0.3 percent at 1,343.27 points.
+European stock markets rebounded from earlier weakness, stemming from the Ukraine tensions, on signs of a resurgence in corporate takeover activity.
+The pan-European FTSEurofirst 300 index, which hit a near 6-year high of 1,355.29 points this month, closed up 0.3 percent at 1,343.27 points.

 "The merger and acquisition activity we have been seeing is supportive and confirms our view that there is more value left in the European equity market," said Andrew Arbuthnott, head of European large cap equity at Pioneer Investments.

-(Reporting by Sam Forgione; additional reporting by Marc Jones and Sudip Kar-Gupta in London and Ryan Vlastelica in New York; Editing by Dan Grebler and Chizu Nomiyama)
+(Reporting by Sam Forgione; additional reporting by Marc Jones and Sudip Kar-Gupta in London and Ryan Vlastelica and Gertrude Chavez-Dreyfuss in New York; Editing by Dan Grebler, Chizu Nomiyama and Nick Zieminski)